spareproject/random-scripts/README.md

-going to script an exectuable into .bash_profile to read user input on login for root tty1 auto login if left empty it wipes all the keys, quick boot no archiso network access if it passes a sanity check... it encrypts all the keys and removes originals alias for every command that uses a key takes input decrypts, check the clear text is valid, background sleep 3 rm clear text key, attempt original command...
+going to script an exectuable into .bash_profile to read user input on login for root tty1 auto login if left empty it wipes all the keys, quick boot no archiso network access if it passes a sanity check... it encrypts all the keys and removes originals (my use case is running in ram) alias for every command that uses a key takes input decrypts, check the clear text is valid, background sleep 3 rm clear text key, attempt original command...